ShubratSaha/News-Website/README.md

 # How to Run
 1. Download the project
 2. Move into the project folder
+3. Make sure python 3.7 is installed on the PATH, if not then install it.
-3. Open CLI
+4. Open CLI
-4. Activate virtual environment by using './venv/Scripts/activate' on WindowsOS or 'source venv/Scripts/activate' on MacOS and LinuxOS
+5. Activate virtual environment by using './venv/Scripts/activate' on WindowsOS or 'source venv/Scripts/activate' on MacOS and LinuxOS
-5. Finally, run command 'flask run'
+6. Finally, run command 'flask run'
-6. Check @ localhost:5000 in your browser
+7. Check @ localhost:5000 in your browser